albeertito7/init-sphinx/docs/source/index.rst

 ..
+   .rst means reStructuredText markup language

+..
    Lumache documentation master file, created by sphinx-quickstart on Tue Jul 13 16:20:13 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.